viliiiiiii/devient/README.md

 ## Features
 - Registration page
 - OTP login via email
-- User, owner and admin dashboards
+- Companies with admins and users
-- Create and view marketing items with QR codes
+- Owner and admin dashboards for managing tags and marketing items
+- Tracking of tag interactions for basic analytics
+- Output escaped with `htmlspecialchars` to limit XSS vectors

 This is a minimal example meant for demonstration and can be extended to support NFC or additional marketing features.